avinash-chouhan/seg-mentor/README.md

 We embrace the Tensorflow framework and specifically the tf-slim API (and associated pre-trained classification nets),
 <br>and offer a modular code for semantic segmentation with FCN meta-architecture and its variants.
 Our goal was to make it simple to:
- - Choose the base FE (feature extractor) from a selection of [pretrained models] (https://github.com/tensorflow/models/tree/master/research/slim)
+ - Choose the base Feature Extractor (FE) aka Encoder from a selection of [pretrained models] (https://github.com/tensorflow/models/tree/master/research/slim)
- - Enhance meta-architecture upward from FCN by switching to more sophisticated decoding blocks.
+ - Enhance meta-architecture aka Decoder upward from FCN by switching to more sophisticated decoding blocks.

 The main runner offers command-line params control of architecture along these lines -
  <br> as well as of training and preprocessing hyperparameters.